-Tobacco Video games/consoles

-Alcohol Skateboards, roller skates/blades

-Narcotics Scooters

-Firearms/weapons Toy guns/weapons

-Fireworks or incendiary devices
+Tobacco Alcohol Narcotics Firearms/weapons Fireworks or incendiary devices Video games/consoles Skateboards, roller skates/blades Scooters Toy guns/weapons

-Please also refrain from listening to secular music/watching secular TV on site.
+Please also refrain from listening to secular music/watching TV on site.

 JUDGING

 Decisions of the judges are final.
 Judge's comments will be returned (when possible) to the contestants or sponsors following the European Student Convention.
 Time permitting, judges will make suggestions and comments for contestants' improvement.